Mahi-rms/Credits-Management-System/README.md

 ]

 3. Enable less-secure app access in Gmail Account settings.
+4. You can edit the constant 'EXPIRY' in settings
-4. Run the following commands:
+5. Run the following commands:
 i) python manage.py makemigrations ii) python manage.py migrate iii) python manage.py createsuperuser (if you want to see the Admin Panel)